-difficult to tell what Japanese are thinking
+Why is it so difficult to tell what a Japanese person is thinking?

 Japanese tend to be more reticent about sharing their opinions when compared with Americans.
 In the U.S., we are trained from a young age to tell people what we think.
 It starts with “show and tell” and continues on to classroom discussions and debate training.
 For Americans, it feels very natural to tell someone what you think, and indeed this is something that is expected in our culture.
 However, Japanese receive none of this type of verbal training, and can feel uncomfortable about projecting their personal views – even when confronted with a direct question like “what do you think?”
 In contrast to our “speak up for yourself” culture, Japanese believe that in many cases iwanu ga hana (some things are better left unsaid).